-To link to this resource use: https://libraries.indiana.edu/resources/gnis
+To link to this database use: https://libraries.indiana.edu/databases/gnis

 Contains place name information for features in the United States, and location information, including state, county, topographic map name, and coordinates.